bibekanandadatta/bibekanandadatta.github.io/_posts/2021-02-13-link-intel-and-vs-abaqus-2020.md

 1. Once both of the packages are downloaded, first install the Intel oneAPI Base Toolkit (I chose default installation).
 It will recognize the existence of Visual Studio.
 Please click on the appropriate version and move forward with installation.
 It might take about 15-20 minutes to install the Base Toolkit.
 The next step is to install the HPC tool kit in the same procedure.
 This will take 5-10 minutes to get installed.

 2. If you have done default installation of Intel oneAPI, its components should be located in `C:\Program Files (x86)\Intel\oneAPI`.
 Navigate to this directory and then navigate further to ensure `ifort` executable is available in the following (or similar) directory.
 Copy the directory in a text file for later use.
-Please note, Intel is now moving to LLVM-based `ifx` compiler from 2024 ditching their old `ifort` compiler.
+Intel is now moving to LLVM-based `ifx` compiler from 2024 ditching their old `ifort` compiler.

     ```
     C:\Program Files (x86)\Intel\oneAPI\compiler\2021.1.1\windows\bin\intel64